hasura/graphql-engine/community/learn/graphql-tutorials/backend-services/graphiql/README.md

 ```

 The static assets will be generated in `static` folder.
 There is an index.html file referencing the css and js assets inside `dist` folder.

-For a quick Docker based deployment, use `docker build -t graphiql .` && `docker run -d -p 8080:8080 graphiql` for running the production build locally.

-You can also use now.sh for a cloud deployment.
-Just simply run `now` to deploy this and get a live URL.